microprediction/rediz/README.md

  in engineering aspects as well as focus (streaming public data).

 - Clearing operations are O(1)
-- There is no temporal state (CLOBs, limit orders, bets or what-have-you), only guaranteed data delays and samples.
-There is no separate settlement process - everything occurs instantly upon receipt of a new data point.
+- There is no temporal state (e.g. limit orders, wagers), only guaranteed data delays and samples.
-- Every prediction is a distribution or joint distribution not a point estimate, and every stream is predicted.
+- Settlement is instantaneous.
+- Every quantity has a distributional estimate.

-The last statement refers to the fact that every data stream predicts itself - albeit somewhat poorly as a Dirac distribution centered on the last value.
-This provides a subsidy, encouraging others to improve the distributional estimate.
-Maintainers of streams can use mset() rather than set() to increase the subsidy up to a maximum of 0.1 USD per data point.
+The last statement refers back to the fact that every data stream predicts itself - albeit somewhat poorly as a Dirac distribution centered on the last value.
+Maintainers of streams can use mset() rather than set() to increase the subsidy beyond one credit.

 ### Data categories